parabirb/uno-club/README.md

 * Easy to deploy.
 Uno Club can be deployed in a matter of minutes.
 * Fun.
 Uno Club is designed to be fun to play with your friends and comes with a built-in chat.

-If you want to join Uno Club's main instance, contact parabirb#5688 for an invite.
+If you want to join Uno Club's main instance, contact [parabirb#5688](https://discord.com/users/884967775066550313) for an invite.

 ## Todo
-Currently, the only functionality left to implement is multiplayer (non-1v1).
+- Displaying the last few cards on the discard pile
+- Matchmaking (1v1)
+- Multiplayer

 ## Deployment for Self-Hosting
 Steps: